 Though perhaps that is why he is brilliant.
 He is not a character who is wavering and second guessing himself, but a pure embodiment of the rage and anger almost everyone feels at some point in this unfair world.
 Where others are powerless, Light lashes out at the injustices that everyone can see, though in the process he creates a new form of injustice and a new kind of terror.
 And ultimately his end is in-glamorous and his goal unrealised.

 So the question becomes has Light gone too far or did Hachiman not go far enough?
 What appeals about these characters and what turns audience members away?
+How did you feel about the arrival of Naofumi as yet another protagonist full of hate for the world?
 And more importantly, what do you think about misanthropic protagonists in anime?
 Be sure to leave me a comment below and let’s get the conversation going.